richard-cox/rancher-pi/notes.md

     - Even this method had issues, the cert-manager resources would show as failed until ~10-15 minutes.
 After that restarting all deployments seemed to work (cert used by rancher was issued by `dynamiclistener-ca` with correct `subject alternative name / SAN` of the rancher domain)
   - NOTE - `helm install rancher rancher-stable/rancher --namespace cattle-system --set hostname=<pi internal ip>.nip.io --set replicas=1`
 - Install Longhorn
-  - Note - change `Lonhorn Storage Class Settings`/ `Storage Class Retain Policy` to `Retain` to work better with `Rancher Backup`
+  - NOTE - change `Lonhorn Storage Class Settings`/ `Storage Class Retain Policy` to `Retain` to work better with `Rancher Backup`
+  - NOTE - longhorn sets itself as default, but does not unset other defaults, leading to `Error: INSTALLATION FAILED: persistentvolumeclaims "pihole" is forbidden: Internal error occurred: 2 default StorageClasses were found`
 - Install Rancher Backup
   - Use the longhorn storage class
 - Create a routine Rancher Backup to run monthly
 - Install Rancher Monitoring
   - NOTE - unable to to this, Pi only has 4CPU - `This chart requires 4.5 CPU cores, but the cluster only has 3.8 available.`

-TODO:
-Problems in paralelt - cert & import cluster??

 # Setup Pi 2 & 3 (Internal - Cluster 1 Master & Slave)
 - Attempt #1 - Via Rancher Manager's 'Create Custom' feature